favonia/cloudflare-ddns/README.markdown

 _(Click to expand the following items.)_

 <details>
-<summary>😠 I simulated an IP address change by editing the DNS records, but the updater never picked it up!</summary>
+<summary>❔ I simulated an IP address change by editing the DNS records, but the updater never picked it up!</summary>

 Please rest assured that the updater is working as expected. **It will update the DNS records _immediately_ for a real IP change.** Here is a detailed explanation.
 There are two causes of an IP mismatch:

-1. A change of your actual IP address (a real change), or
+1. A change of your actual IP address (a _real_ change), or
-2. A change of the IP address in the DNS records (a simulated change).
+2. A change of the IP address in the DNS records (a _simulated_ change).

 The updater assumes no one will actively change the DNS records.
 In other words, it assumes simulated changes will not happen.
 It thus caches the DNS records and cannot detect your simulated changes.
 However, when your actual IP address changes, the updater will immediately update the DNS records.
 Also, the updater will eventually check the DNS records and detect simulated changes after `CACHE_EXPIRATION` (six hours by default) has passed.